schnorr/tupi/README.md

 * Allow the user to change the several parameters of the placement algorithm to fine-tune the algorithm according to the graph
 * Increase the scalability of the algorithm implementation
-* Document the different interactions within the application
+* Create a short documentation inside the application itself